metachris/typescript-boilerplate/README.md

 ### Want documentation, published to GitHub or GitLab pages?

+You can auto-generate API documentation from the TyoeScript source files using [typedoc](https://typedoc.org/guides/doccomments/).
+The generated documentation can be published to GitHub / GitLab pages through the CI:

 * Install [typedoc](https://typedoc.org/guides/doccomments/): `yarn add -D typedoc`
 * Add `docs` script to `package.json`: `"docs": "typedoc --entryPoints src/main.ts"`
+* You can now generate the documentation with `yarn docs`.
+The resulting HTML is saved in `docs/`.
 * Publish to pages through CI:
   * [GitHub pages](https://pages.github.com/): uncomment content of `.github/workflows/deploy-gh-pages.yml` and enable pages in GitHub repo settings
   * [GitLab pages](https://docs.gitlab.com/ee/user/project/pages/): uncomment deploy task in `.gitlab-ci.yml`